Mouth Breathing & Your Oral Health

 - Cold symptoms

-Even posture can be affected due to the facial and skeletal issues connected to mouth breathing.
+Even poor posture can result from the facial structure and skeletal issues connected with chronic mouth breathing.
 In order to breathe more easily, the airway must be open.
 Hunched shoulders and a forward-leaning head help to open the airways while negatively influencing posture.

 Mouth Breathing & Speech Impediments

 Breathing issues can change the way the tongue works, known as a “tongue thrust,” which negatively affects speech, swallowing, and chewing.

 The tongue applies pressure to the roof of the mouth during speech and swallowing.
 When a child grows, the pressure their tongue applies to the hard palate and upper teeth grows the palate wider.
 Since the hard palate and base of the nose are the same, a wider palate increases the size of the nasal passageways.
 If the palate does not expand enough for air to come through the nose, then the child will breathe through their mouth.